f-guedes/jeep-sales/README.md

 Repo for weeks 13-16 of Promineo Tech's backend sofware development course.
-An online application that uses a REST controller and the Spring Boot framework to process HTTP requests.
+An online microservice (a **REST** service) that performs CRUD operations on a MySQL database using the Spring Boot Framework.
 In this example, we're simulating a Jeep sales application and database.
+This application is documented using the OpenAPI documentation standard format and includes a test environment that employs the Spring REST Client, _RestTemplate_.